Sleep Apnea

 Dr. Spoont smiling in our office

-As a member of the American Academy of Dental Sleep Medicine…Click to open a new window to the official website of American Academy of Dental Sleep Medicine…, Dr. Spoont has extended his knowledge and experience in this area to diagnose and treat sleep apnea accurately.
+As a qualified dentist by the American Academy of Dental Sleep Medicine…Click to open a new window to the official website of American Academy of Dental Sleep Medicine…, Dr. Spoont has extended his knowledge and experience in this area to diagnose and treat sleep apnea accurately.

 A definitive diagnosis of sleep apnea can be made only with a sleep study conducted during a visit to a sleep lab, usually overnight, or a home study performed with special equipment.
-Our office offers a one-night home sleep study, at no charge, as a convenient way to diagnose sleep apnea from the comfort of your own bed.
+Our office will help facilitate your testing and diagnosis.

-If you test positive, you will receive a detailed report signed by a physician who is a specialist in Sleep Medicine and guidance from Dr. Spoont on how to proceed.
+If you test positive, you will receive a detailed report signed by a physician who is a specialist in Sleep Medicine and in consultation with your physician guidance from Dr. Spoont on how to proceed.

 Our specialist Dr. Spoont smilling